codedragon/Puppy_career_talk/slides.md

 Note:
-When to take a job: does it closer to where you want to be? this show again the importance of knowing people
+When to take a job: does it closer to where you want to be? this shows again the importance of knowing people

 ## My goals:
-* code, code, code
+* code, code, code: fill in knowledge gap
-* get to know other developers
+* code with other developers
 * learn nuts and bolts of job hunting in 21st century
 * support